 (A few months later I began to work with multiple grades, all children who struggled with reading and spelling.
 This approach was what worked with all the kiddos no matter how old they were).

 I started using Alphabet Tales to introduce and link letter symbol to sound.
 This helped a lot.
 Using hand motions for the letters did as well, but reversals and omissions persisted.
 I used Alphabet Teaching Cards with children older than kindergarten who needed a visual to link the letter symbol with the correct sound.
-(See the explanation of using this "visual glue" with visual learners in this blog post.)

 Finally, in desperation, I started holding up fingers to represent each letter in the word.
 This time, I had the children look at my fingers as I sounded out the word, pointing to a finger each time I said a sound.
 This visual map made all the difference to the children.
 They SAW three sounds anchored on my fingers, so when they made three sounds with their mouths, they also expected to see three sounds represented on their paper.
 If they omitted the middle letter, I would draw their attention back to my fingermap and they would locate the sound that was missing from their word.